What is Museum Studies?

 - Singular program.
 Walsh University offers the only full undergraduate major in Museum Studies in the state of Ohio, and the program is one of the few offered in the United States.

 - Real-world experience.
 Walsh has its own museum: the Hoover Historical Center.
-Museum Studies students have the opportunity to combine classroom instruction with hands-on practicum experience at the center, as well as internships in other areal museums.
+Museum Studies students have the opportunity to combine classroom instruction with hands-on practicum experience at the center, as well as internships in other area museums.

 - Esteemed opportunities.
 Walsh is a partner with the prestigious Campbell Center for Historical Preservation in Mount Carroll, Ill.
 Walsh students may be eligible to receive a scholarship to participate in Campbell Center workshops and work with museum professionals while earning academic credit.